IvanovicM/image-processing/README.md

 ## How to run the tests?

-To run any test simply go to the directory of the project task you want to test, and type 'test' in the Matlab shell.
-Note that for some tests you have to have Matlab version 2017 and above.
+To run any test, simply go to the directory of the project task you want to test, and type in 'test' in the Matlab shell.
+Note that for some of the tests you have to have a Matlab version 2017 and above.

   ```shell
   test